MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 - **Visibility** - Only the comment's author will see the delete button
 - **Action** - The button submits a DELETE request to the `comments.destroy` route

 Visit a post with comments you created and you'll see delete buttons next to your comments.
-Try viewing comments from other users—no delete buttons will appear.
+Try viewing comments from other users and no delete buttons will appear.

 :::